aydenane/GlobalQuake/README.md

 ## Livestream

-You can also watch our live-stream on YouTube [here.](https://www.youtube.com/channel/UCZmcd4cQ2H_ELWAuUdOMgRQ/live)
+You can also watch our live stream on YouTube [here.](https://www.youtube.com/channel/UCZmcd4cQ2H_ELWAuUdOMgRQ/live)

 ## Contributing

-If you are considering to contribute to the project, make sure you have read the [Contributing guidelines](https://github.com/xspanger3770/GlobalQuake/blob/main/CONTRIBUTING.md)
+If you are considering contributing to the project, make sure you have read the [Contributing guidelines](https://github.com/xspanger3770/GlobalQuake/blob/main/CONTRIBUTING.md)

 ## Project Licensing